jsampe/drupal7/README.md

 # Development Branch (Installed version).

-Perhaps I should have chosen the name "Installed" for this branch, but we are all more familiar with the terminology master/development.

-The objective of this branch is to obtain Drupal 7 and its Database with my selection of modules already installed and ready to use.
+The objective of this branch is to make a rapid deployment of Drupal 7 with its database and modules ready to use.

-# No more installs.

-The way of working in Drupal 7 has been more or less the same.
-Download Drupal, install it, download the modules and libraries one by one and install it.

-Repeat it over and over again every time you need to start or every time you mount a new project.

-(Advanced users could also solve the problem using ```DRUSH``` or ```COMPOSER```, but a prefer git)

 # This Way.

-My way of working is very simple.
+This way of working is very simple.

-## On your personal development pc or localhost:

 ### Step 1